-- (2) A reciprocal Non-Soil Fumigation Pest Control license may be issued if the license, issued by a state with an approved Environmental Protection Agency Certification Plan with the equivalent category, is current and in good standing.
-A reciprocal license will expire on the date of the original issuing state's license. - (3) Applicators must obtain at least one (1) Pest Management Continuing Education Credit in Non-Soil Fumigation Pest Control prior to the expiration of the license to renew the category.
-Failure to obtain at least one continuing education credit will result in the expiration of the license category and the applicator will be required to retest. - (4) This Non-Soil Fumigation Pest Control category does not allow application of fumigants to control pests in structures as described in category 303, Structural Fumigation Pest Control, or application of fumigants to control pests in soil as described in category 309A: Soil Fumigation Pest Control. - (5) To apply a fumigant in a structure or to apply a fumigant to control pests in soil the private applicator must hold, in addition to a category 401, Private Pesticide applicator license, category 303, category 309A, or, if applicable, both.
+- (2) A reciprocal Soil / Non-Soil Fumigation Pest Control license may be issued if the license, issued by a state with an approved Environmental Protection Agency Certification Plan with the equivalent category, is current and in good standing.
+A reciprocal license will expire on the date of the original issuing state's license. - (3) Applicators must obtain at least one (1) Pest Management Continuing Education license to renew the category.
+Failure to obtain at least one continuing education credit will result in the expiration of the license category and the applicator will be required to retest. - (4) The Soil / Non-Soil Fumigation Pest Control category does not allow application of fumigants to control pests in structures as described in category 303, Structural Fumigation Pest Control.
+To apply a fumigant in a structure, a person holding a category 401, Private Pesticide Applicator license, must also hold category 303.